ankitppatel07/EmerComp/README.md

 # EmerComp
-An emergency alert and compass android app, which sends emergency alert sms to emergency contacts when the phone is shaken twice or when the keywords "help" or "danger" are spoken.
+An emergency alert and compass android app, which sends emergency alert sms to emergency contacts when the phone is shaken twice or when the keywords "help" or "danger" are spoken and can use the compass feature to check directions.

 Sensors used:
 - Microphone(Text to Speech input)